 This is not an explanation of the blockchain, or is it?

 Leonardo da Vinci was a great artist and scientist.
-Before he drew an arm he literally analysed it to the bone.
+Before he drew an arm, he literally analysed it to the bone.
 He knew exactly how the muscles were working and how they were attached to the bone.
 This makes his drawings and paintings lifelike stills of bygone times.
 His empirical method of working also enabled him to design machines far ahead of his time.
 Today we call this way of working, scientific: observe, analyse, draw conclusions, verify and start all over again.
-For me, the blockchain is all about this, not only to understand the technology but also the impact of it.
+For me, the blockchain is all about this, not only to understand the technology but also its impact.

-The blockchain is comprehensive, challenging and it is a big puzzle.
+The blockchain is comprehensive, challenging, and it is a big puzzle.
 Once you have solved one piece, a new one pop-ups.
-In order to understand and judge the many articles, initiatives and business cases, I dived into the essences of the blockchain and tried to write them down for everybody to understand whether you are a consultant, marketeer or writer.
-As much it was an exercise for myself, I hope I succeeded and you gain some knowledge after you read this article.
+To understand and judge the many articles, initiatives and business cases, I dived into the essences of the blockchain.
+I tried to write them down for everybody to understand whether you are a consultant, marketeer or writer.
+As much it was an exercise for me, I hope I succeeded, and you gain some knowledge after you read this article.